Central Washington University logo

 1893

-Barge Hall, the school's first building, is constructed and named for its initial principal.
+Barge Hall, the school's first building, was constructed.

 1937

-Name changes to Central Washington College of Education, reflecting curriculum expansion.
+Name changed to Central Washington College of Education.

 1961